Textures

 Craft recipes only support item strings, but fortunately item strings can also contain metadata.
 Example craft recipe registration:

-output = minetest.itemstring_with_palette("wool:block", 3),
+output = core.itemstring_with_palette("wool:block", 3),

 type = "shapeless",